upmanulall/weatherjiujitsu/README.md

   - **Outputs:** Playbooks of effective nudge patterns + reproducible notebooks and evaluation dashboards.

 - 🔬 **Latent-State & Instability Triggers for Adaptive Chaos Control in Seasonal Lorenz-84**
-  We extend our Weather Jiu-Jitsu (WJJ) framework to a seasonally forced L84, using latent-state regimes and local instability cues to trigger minimal-energy control.
-Hidden-state models (e.g., NHMM-style clustering on trajectories) define “danger zones,” while local Lyapunov and Jacobian diagnostics flag imminent transitions.
-When triggered, an optimizer applies bounded nudges that keep ∣y∣+∣z∣ and jet-eddy energies within safe envelopes across varying seasonal forcing F.
+  We extend our Weather Jiu-Jitsu framework to a seasonally forced Lorenz 84, using latent-state regimes and local instability cues to trigger minimal-energy control.
+Hidden-state models define “danger zones,” while local Lyapunov exponent diagnostics flag imminent transitions.
+When triggered, an optimizer applies bounded nudges that keep eddy energy within safe envelopes across varying seasonal forcing.
+The result may serve as a starting point for future foundation model pertubation.
   - **Goal:** Prevent entry into dangerous regimes and damp incipient eddies with minimal intervention.
-  - **Methods:** Regime discovery, LLE/instability scoring, constrained optimization, season-by-season benchmarking.
+  - **Methods:** Regime discovery, constrained optimization, season-by-season benchmarking.
   - **Outputs:** Benchmarks of trigger efficacy, control-energy budgets, and guidance for mapping to real-model encoders.

+---

-### 📊 Conference Posters & Abstracts
+## 📊 Conference Posters & Abstracts

 - 📍 **[AGU 2024 Poster – Investigating Adaptive Chaos Control for Mitigating Weather Extremes](./publication/AGU-poster-2024.pdf)**
   This poster introduces the concept of adaptive chaos control as a potential method for weather modification.